Description of Heart-Spotted Woodpecker

 Heart-Spotted Woodpeckers move about in pairs or small groups and are often found in mixed-species foraging flocks.

 Distribution of Heart-Spotted Woodpecker

-Heart-Spotted Woodpeckers have a wide distribution across Asia with populations in the forests of south-western and central India which are slightly separated from their ranges in the Himalayan Mountain Range
+Heart-Spotted Woodpeckers have a wide distribution across Asia with populations in the forests of south-western and central India which are slightly separated from their ranges in the Himalayan Mountain Range and Southeast Asia.

 Size of Heart-Spotted Woodpecker

 Heart-Spotted Woodpecker has a small, uniquely shaped, black and buff woodpecker with a large crest making the head look large for the short body and tail.
 The both males and female Heart-Spotted Woodpeckers are predominantly black with heart-shaped black spots on white shoulders with broad white scapular patches and barring of flight feathers.

 The female Heart-Spotted Woodpecker has the forehead and crown buffy white while it is black on males.
 The throat is whitish and the under parts are dark olive grey.
 A tuft of feathers on the back are specialized and are lipid rich which causes the feathers to stick together in preserved specimens.